hnhx/librex/README.md

 <br>

 ### Mirror
-In case GitHub would remove LibreX, you can access the source code via this git mirror
+You can access the source code via this git mirror
 ```
 git clone https://git.beparanoid.de/librex
 ```